ScratchAddons/website-v2/content/docs/getting-started/installing.md

 The extension should install and automaticlly reload when changes are made.

 #### Inspecting the extension
-1. On desktop Firefox go to [about:debugging](about:debugging).
+1. On desktop Firefox type `about:debugging` into the address bar.
-1. Click "Enable USB debugging".
+1. Click "Enable USB Devices".
 1. Click connect on the device in the sidebar.

 The extension card should show up similar a desktop one, if not restart desktop Firefox and try again.